 \subsection{Overall Architecture}

 \figref{fig:model} shows the overall architecture of the proposed \ourmodel, consisting of two key components: the cross-modal feature learning network and multi-level interactive integration network.
-Specifically, in the cross-modal feature learning network, each stream of the two-stream structure is built using the same construction as ResNet-50 \cite{he2016deep}.
-For an input image with a size of M$\times$N, we use ResNet-50 to extract its features at five different levels, denoted as $ \left\lbrace f_i|i=1, \dots, 5 \right\rbrace $ with resolutions $ \left[ M/2^{i-1}, N/2^{i-1} \right] $.
+Specifically, in the cross-modal feature learning network, each stream of the two-stream structure is built using the same construction as the public backbone network (\emph{e.g.} VGGNet \cite{Karen2015VGG}, ResNet \cite{he2016deep}, Res2Net \cite{gao2019res2net}.
+For an input image with a size of M$\times$N, we use backbone network to extract its features at five different levels, denoted as $ \left\lbrace f_i|i=1, \dots, 5 \right\rbrace $ with resolutions $ \left[ M/2^{i-1}, N/2^{i-1} \right] $.
 Due to the high computational overhead and low performance \cite{wu2019cascaded} when using low-level features, here we only use high-level features from the last four layers with low resolutions (\ie, $ f_2 $, $ f_3 $, $ f_4 $, and $ f_5 $).
 In the multi-level interactive integration network, we adopt the proposed CMRM to achieve feature integration for the paired side-output features.
 In order to fully integrate and make use of the features of each level, we utilize the proposed MLFM to fuse them in a bottom-up manner, while fusing multi-level cross-modal features in a pyramid style.
 Moreover, we propose a feedback prediction module to propagate the features of the last convolutional layer back to the previous layers.
 These details will be given in the following sections.